nodejs/node/doc/api/process.md

   rss: 4935680,
   heapTotal: 1826816,
   heapUsed: 650472,
-  external: 49879
+  external: 49879,
+  arrayBuffers: 9386
 }
 ```

-`heapTotal` and `heapUsed` refer to V8's memory usage.
+* `heapTotal` and `heapUsed` refer to V8's memory usage.
-`external` refers to the memory usage of C++ objects bound to JavaScript
+* `external` refers to the memory usage of C++ objects bound to JavaScript
-objects managed by V8. `rss`, Resident Set Size, is the amount of space
+  objects managed by V8.
+* `rss`, Resident Set Size, is the amount of space occupied in the main
-occupied in the main memory device (that is a subset of the total allocated
+  memory device (that is a subset of the total allocated memory) for the
-memory) for the process, which includes the _heap_, _code segment_ and _stack_.

-The _heap_ is where objects, strings, and closures are stored.
-Variables are
-stored in the _stack_ and the actual JavaScript code resides in the
-_code segment_.
+  process, including all C++ and JavaScript objects and code.
+* `arrayBuffers` refers to memory allocated for `ArrayBuffer`s and
+  `SharedArrayBuffer`s, including all Node.js [`Buffer`][]s.
+  This is also included in the `external` value.
+When Node.js is used as an
+  embedded library, this value may be `0` because allocations for `ArrayBuffer`s
+  may not be tracked in that case.

 When using [`Worker`][] threads, `rss` will be a value that is valid for the
 entire process, while the other fields will only refer to the current thread.